progit/progit/es/05-distributed-git/01-chapter5.markdown

 	Date: Sun, 6 Apr 2008 10:17:23 -0700
 	Subject: [PATCH 1/2] add limit to log function

-	Limit log functionality to the first 20
+	Limit log functionality to the first 20Limit log functionality to the first 20Limit log functionality to the first 20

 	---
 	 lib/simplegit.rb |    2 +-